Gotcha! Extreme Paintball: Gameplay

 Gotcha!
 Extreme Paintball is a non-violent first-person shooter in which the characters play paintball.
 Its gameplay is inspired in particular by Counter-Strike.
 The game can be played alone or with others, through a local network or direct connection.
 The player can choose between 18 male and female top players, 12 different high-tech-markers and also colored grenades you can use and equip your team with.
-The scenario is you and your team are playing Gotcha (a.k.a.
-Paintball).
-You can play in a league with 28 teams and compete in 17 different locations.
+The scenario is the player playing Gotcha (a.k.a.
+Paintball) can play in a league with 28 teams and compete in 17 different locations.
 Multiplayer modes include Team Deathmatch, Capture the Flag, Flag Elimination, Team Elimination, Last Man Standing, and Kill the King.
 The character can crouch, lie down, or strafe.
-There are up to 12 fields around the earth with realistic weather effects.
+There are up to 12 fields around the Earth with realistic weather effects.
 For online play, players can play around the Internet, LAN matches and Xbox Live tournaments with up to 12 players.